FilipBogyai/sport-league-system/README.md

 About techologies
 -----------------

-This is a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0, Bean Validation 1.0, log4j and Picketbox JAAS.
+This is a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0, Bean Validation 1.0, log4j, RESTEasy and Picketbox JAAS.

 System requirements